First off, let's present the verse in question:

 Paul...wrote to you...in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.
 (2 Peter 3:15-16)

-The context seems to suggest a deeper motive: the error of unprincipled men. (vs. 17) These are guys who are mishandling God's word out of some dark motive.
+The context seems to suggest a deeper motive: the error of unprincipled men. (vs. 17) These are folks who are mishandling God's word out of some dark motive.
 (See 1 Pet.
 2:10ff)

 Quarreling involves the tongue, not bad teaching.
 Is accurately understanding scripture the reason for limiting the number of teachers?
 I think the better answer involves hypocrisy, not how intelligent someone is.
 Note Jesus' words: